Helena van Essen

 Photo: Baku News

-In 1988, an armed conflict breaks out between Azerbaijan and the Nagorno-Karabakh region, which strives for independence and is supported by Armenia.
-The village of Chodzhali has the only airport in the region and is used by Azerbaijani troops to bomb Armenian areas in Nagorno-Karabakh, resulting in many civilian casualties.
-On the night of 25 to 26 February 1992, Armenian soldiers invade the village after heavy shelling.
-They kill 613 civilians, mostly women, children and elderly people, and imprison more than a thousand other inhabitants.
+In 1988, armed conflict breaks out between Azerbaijan and the Nagorno-Karabakh region seeking independence and supported by Armenia.
+The village of Khodzhali has the only airport in the region and is used by Azerbaijani forces to bomb Armenian areas in Nagorno-Karabakh, causing many civilian casualties.
+On the night of 25-26 February 1992, Armenian soldiers invade the village after heavy shelling.
+They kill 613 civilians, mostly women, children, and the elderly, and take more than a thousand inhabitants prisoner.

 ‘Respect for the Tommy’, monument to a Turkish soldier who helps an Australian officer, 1915.
 Turkey, Gallipoli.
 Part Tower of Babel, Art installation © Helena van Essen